If you can't find the information you need in our FAQs, please get in touch by filling in the contact form on the right

 How do I set up a new YAC club?

 - CBA-managed YAC branches (or clubs) which are run by volunteers and supported by the Council for British Archaeology with insurance, child protection systems and more.

 - Affiliated YAC clubs which are run by local established education providers, museum services for example, which have their own insurance, child protection and health and safety systems.

 YAC HQ, at the Council for British Archaeology, provides all YAC clubs with:

 - a listing on the YAC website

-- use of the Council for British Archaeology and Young Archaeologists' Club name, logoo and marketing materials
+- use of the Council for British Archaeology and Young Archaeologists' Club name, logo and marketing materials

 - a dedicated area of our website which includes guidance on running your YAC and more than 100 activity ideas

 - training and resources to inspire your YAC sessions

-- networking with other YAC clubs through a dedicated email network, Facebook group, and annual Leaders' Weekend.
+- networking with other YAC clubs through our private Facebook group, eNewsletter and annual Leaders' Weekend.

 CBA-managed YAC branches are also provided with: